OctopusDeploy/docs/docs/getting-started/hello-world.md

 1. Click **ADD STEP**.
 1. Select the **Script** tile to filter the types of steps.
 1. Scroll down and click **ADD** on the **Run a Script** tile.
-1. Accept the default name for the script and leave the **Enabled** checkbox ticked.
+1. Accept the default name for the script and leave the **Enabled** check-box ticked.
 1. In the **Execution Location** section, select **Run once on a worker**.
 1. Scroll down to the **Script** and enter the following PowerShell script in the **Inline Source Code** section: